Invest

 Operating in the financial and derivatives space brings significant regulatory challenges that can impact growth and operations.
 Plus, competing with well-established DeFi platforms and attracting sufficient liquidity and user base is a constant challenge for Injective.

 A smart-contract platform built on the Lachesis – a Asynchronous Byzantine Fault Tolerance (aBFT) consensus protocol.
 Lachesis enables Fantom to operate faster and more cost-effectively than previous technologies while maintaining robust security.
+Previously FTM,

 Architecture